SAP/open-ux-tools/.changeset/fifty-sloths-march.md

 '@sap-ux/preview-middleware': patch
 ---

-call syncOutline in the initOutline because the attached event is not triggered for every case(if the app is already loaded before the event is attac
+fix outline initialisation for the case when application is loaded, but outline is empty